 The party was held in a community room with an easy clean floor.
 There were 4 stations:

 - The quarry – a kiddie pool filled with sand, construction trucks and little shovels; surrounded by some big storage tubs and stacked up sandbags to climb on (and a construction broom to sweep all the sand back to the quarry).

 - House painting – big cardboard boxes, paint, paintbrushes and rollers.
 Put a BIG plastic tarp and drop cloths under it for easy clean-up.
-(An option would be to do drawings of houses on big paper to hang on the walls, and let kids paint that.)
+(An alternative would be to draw houses on big paper to hang on the walls, and let kids paint that.)

 - Architects’ office – tables with architectural blueprints spread out and markers for drawing anything you want.
 (We later ate snack at those tables.)

 - And the best part: the construction site – 6 foam insulation panels, miscellaneous foam blocks from packaging, golf tees, and toy hammers (including a couple squeaky hammers).

 The kids assembled a building out of them.
 For an hour and a half straight (!) these kids focused on this building.
 They were working intently, hammering non-stop, negotiating design issues with each other, re-building when there were accidental dis-assemblies of the building, problem-solving when they discovered they’d forgotten to put a door between the rooms (they solved this by putting a foam “step” on each side of the wall so they could easily step over it.)
 They were totally engaged in the project and the imaginary play that accompanied it.
 This was all self-guided by the kids.
 Parents rarely stepped in to offer any guidance – almost no dispute resolution was needed – the kids worked it out.
 And note: some of these kids knew each other in advance, but many were strangers to each other.
 It was the work that brought them together.